husainasad/Cloud-Computing-2-2/CloudFormation_README.md

 * Creating docker image of the function, uploading to ECR and adding image uri to the template

 ## Using Function Zip File
-* Write the lambda function (refer to 'hello-lambda.py')
+* Write the lambda function
 * Zip the function and upload the zip file to S3
 * Create the yaml file for lambda function (explained below)
 * Upload the template to CF stack